Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Efficiency Theory

-The proof is given in Section \ref{proof:thm-eif} of the appendix.
-This result will be used to construct an efficient, model-free estimator for our new incremental effects in the next section.
+The proof is given in Appendix \ref{proof:thm-eif}.
+This result will be used to construct an efficient, model-free estimator for our new incremental intervention effects in the next section.
 In Theorem \ref{thm:eif} all terms are to be estimated via regression tools or simply obtained from the observed data.
-As one may expect, if there is no censoring (i.e., $\Pb[R_t=0]=1$ a.e $[\Pb]$ for all $t\leq T$) then both the identifying expression and the efficient influence function reduce to the formulas presented in \citet{Kennedy17}.
-Here, we have the weighting term $\frac{\mathbbm{1}\left(R_{s+1}=1\right)}{\omega_s( H_s, A_s)}$ to adjust dropout effects at each stage $s \leq t$.
+Note that we have new weighting terms such as $\frac{\mathbbm{1}\left(R_{s}=1\right)}{\omega_s( H_s, A_s)}$ that are used to adjust for dropout effects at each stage $s \leq t$.
+As one may expect, should all the data be fully observed (i.e., $\Pb[R_t=0]=1$ a.e $[\Pb]$ for all $t\leq T$), both the identifying expression and efficient influence function will reduce to the formulas presented in \citet{Kennedy17}.

-\begin{remark} Although we derived the efficient influence function above from first principles, based on the pathwise differentiability in \eqref{def:influence-function-1}, it could equivalently be derived using results on mapping complete- to observed-data influence functions under general coarsening at random \citep[e.g.,][]{robins1994estimation, robins1995analysis, van2003unified, Tsiatis06}.
-However, in either case, error bounds for the estimator we propose in the next section would still require derivation of the second-order remainder term of the corresponding von Mises expansion, which is new and not immediate from these earlier results. \end{remark}
+\begin{remark} Although we derived the above efficient influence function from first principles, based on the pathwise differentiability in \eqref{def:influence-function-1}, it could equivalently be derived using results on mapping complete- to observed-data influence functions under general coarsening at random \citep[e.g.,][]{robins1994estimation, robins1995analysis, van2003unified, Tsiatis06}.
+However, in either case, computing error bounds requires the derivation of the second-order remainder terms in von Mises expansion, which is new in our work and not immediate from the earlier results. \end{remark}

-The above efficient influence function involves three types of nuisance functions: the treatment propensity scores $\pi_s(H_s)$, the missingness propensity scores $\omega_s( H_s, A_s)$ and the psuedo outcome regression functions $m_s(H_s,A_s,R_{s+1}=1)$, $\forall s\leq t$.
-As in \cite{Kennedy17}, each $m_s$ can be estimated through sequential regressions without resorting to complicated conditional density estimation, since they are marginalized versions of the full regression function $\mu(h_{s},a_{s}, R_{s+1}=1)$ that condition on all of the past.
-In the appendix \ref{sequential-regression-formulation} we give the sequential regression formulation for $m_s$.
+The above efficient influence function involves three types of nuisance functions: the treatment propensity scores $\pi_s(H_s)$, the missingness/dropout propensity scores $\omega_s( H_s, A_s)$, and the psuedo outcome regression functions $m_s(H_s,A_s,R_{s+1}=1)$, $\forall s\leq t$.
+As in \citet{Kennedy17}, each $m_s$ can be estimated through sequential regressions without resorting to complicated conditional density estimation, since they are marginalized versions of the full regression functions $\mu(h_{s},a_{s}, R_{s+1}=1)$ that condition on all in the past.
+We give the sequential regression formulation for $m_s$ in Appendix \ref{sequential-regression-formulation}.